EHB-TI/web-app-acces-denied/README.md

 #### Defence/ Solution | Mitigate
 <hr>

-Using AAA and configure each page where a user must be logged in with an authentication service wrapper, a user won't be able to access other private resources.
+Using AAA and configuring  each page where a user must be logged in with an authentication service wrapper, a user won't be able to access other private resources.
 Each of our developers is aware of the dangers of losing or publishing their credentials, this is the only way to modify or erase our application, database, or services.
 <hr>